 I guess that title sums me up pretty well.
-My whole life revolves around needlework.
+My complete life revolves around needlework.
 Of course I have to fit in the boring stuff like sleeping, eating, looking after the house and family, working - ah well actually I've got that one sussed.
-After all I love my job!
+After all, I love my job!

 My first stitches were awful, truly awful!
 But did she undo them?
 No!
 They stayed in her work, sticking out like a sore thumb, but boy was I proud to see them there amongst her perfect stitches.